X-XENDROME-X/Dragonfire-Delights/README.md

 *Note: Replace `link_to_logo.png` in the above README with the actual path to your website's logo.*

-Thank you for visiting Dragon Delights!
+Thank you for visiting Dragonfire Delights!
 We hope you enjoy your culinary journey with us.
 For more information and inquiries, please contact us at [email@example.com](mailto:email@example.com).